Jonathan Goodwin (escapologist): Career

 He first appeared on Channel 4 TV programme Dirty Tricks and has subsequently appeared in TV specials The Seven Stupidest Things to Escape From, Deathwish Live, and Monkey Magic, as well as Discovery Channel's One Way Out and How Not to Become Shark Bait in which he allowed himself to be attacked by a Caribbean reef shark.
 Goodwin returned to Discovery Channel in 2009 for a ten-part series of One Way Out which also starred engineer Terry Stroud.
 He also appeared in an episode of the Channel 4 programme Balls of Steel, with his father helping him with a stunt.

 On 11 September 2012, it was announced that Goodwin would be appearing in his own series on UKTV's Watch, entitled The Incredible Mr. Goodwin.
 The show included a wide variety of stunts, from free climbing skyscrapers to "extreme planking", and started airing in early 2013.
 It was also shown on UKTV's Dave and on BBC America beginning in July 2013.

 On 9 March 2013, Goodwin appeared on The Jonathan Ross Show and performed the stunt of lying on a single nail and having a breeze block broken on his chest with a sledgehammer.

 In April 2019, he appeared on the 13th series of Britain's Got Talent, and made it to the finals performing "buried alive", the first time this stunt had ever been attempted on a stage.
+He finished in eighth place overall.

 Goodwin performed on the Las Vegas show Fantasy at the Luxor between October 2020 and September 2021.
 As part of one set, he used a bullwhip.
 In another set, he was blindfolded as he used a crossbow to hit progressively tinier objects held in the hands and mouth of a helper.

 In 2020, he appeared on America's Got Talent, where he finished as a semifinalist.